The following comment letter has been sent to the Mill Valley Planning Department, in anticipation of the August Planning Commission Study Session.

 Cc: Jim McCann, Mill Valley City Council

-Bob Silvestri is the founder and president of Community Venture Partners, Inc., a 501(c)(3) nonprofit community organization funded only by
+Bob Silvestri is the founder and president of Community Venture Partners, Inc., a 501(c)(3) nonprofit community organization funded solely by the support of

 individuals in Marin and the San Francisco Bay Area.